It Starts with Us: Plot

 While attending a wedding together, Atlas notices a heart-shaped tattoo on Lily's collarbone.
 After she tells him he was the reason she got the tattoo, they share a kiss, and have sex later that night.
 Atlas leaves early the next morning to take care of Josh, leaving Lily a note.
-Ryle arrives at Lily's apartment; when he sees loose undergarments strewn around her living room, he assaults Lily in a jealous rage.
-She flees the apartment and collects Emerson from Lily's mother's house.
+Ryle arrives at Lily's apartment; when he sees undergarments strewn around her living room, he assaults Lily in a jealous rage.
+She flees the apartment and collects Emerson from her mother's house.
 Lily takes Emerson to Atlas' house, where Lily and Atlas officially define their relationship.

-Ryle sends Lily aggressive texts throughout the days following the incident.
-Eventually, he shows up at Lily's flower shop looking for her.
+Ryle sends Lily aggressive drunken texts throughout the following days.
+Eventually, he shows up at her flower shop.
 Lily says she will be talking to a lawyer about his custody of their daughter.
 Ryle goes to Atlas's restaurant and assaults him.
 Atlas does not fight back, instead trying to talk him down.
-Ryle is still frustrated, but ends up leaving.
+Ryle is frustrated, but ends up leaving.

-While at Emerson's birthday party, Ryle tries to talk to Lily.
-Lily refuses to speak with him alone, saying she will only converse with him if Allysa and her husband Marshall are there.
-When the four meet, Lily delivers Ryle an ultimatum, requesting that he attend anger management courses, and that his visits with Emerson be supervised.
+While at Emerson's birthday party, Ryle tries to talk to Lily, but she refuses to speak with him alone, saying she will only converse with him if Allysa and her husband Marshall are there.
+When the four meet, Lily delivers an ultimatum: Ryle must attend anger management courses, and his visits with Emerson be supervised.
 Ryle is enraged, but ultimately agrees to her terms.

 Meanwhile, Sutton implores Josh to come live with her, but he declines, insisting on living with his father in Vermont.
-Atlas takes Josh to see his father, but Josh decides he wants to live with Atlas instead.
-Atlas meets with Sutton at his restaurant and requests full parental rights over Josh, as well as that they meet up for weekly family dinners at Atlas's restaurant.
-Sutton ultimately agrees.
+Atlas takes Josh to see his father, but Josh changes his mind and wants to live with Atlas instead.
+Atlas meets with Sutton at his restaurant and requests full parental rights over Josh, with weekly family dinners at Atlas's restaurant, to which Sutton ultimately agrees.

 Six months later, Atlas asks Lily to move in with him, and she accepts.
 A year and a half later, Theo helps a nervous Atlas go over his wedding vows to Lily, which include a reference to Finding Nemo.